marialee222/bank/README.md

 ## Roadmap of Future Improvements
 Future improvements for the Bank App include:
-	- Implement Two-Factor Authentication (2FA)
+	- Implement Two-Factor Authentication (2FA).
-	- Create a Detailed User Dashboard
+	- Create a Detailed User Dashboard.
-	- Add Transaction Categories and Budgeting Tools
+	- Add Transaction Categories and Budgeting Tools.
-	- Develop a Mobile App
+	- Develop a Mobile App.
-	- Introduce Personalization Features and Notifications
+	- Introduce Personalization Features and Notifications.

 :star: Feel free to contribute ideas or collaborate on these enhancements!